CypaxNET/VFD-Studio2/docs/2_Setup.md

 ### Baud rate

 Usually the predefined baud rate of 115200 is correct and should not be changed.
-If you are using <mark>custom Arduino firmware</mark> you might adapt it to the respective baud rate here.
+If you are using custom Arduino firmware you might adapt it to the respective baud rate here.

 ### Resolution

 VFD-Studio 2 cannot guess the specific display resolution (in pixels) of your display, so you'll have to configure it here.
-In fact, if using the <mark>VF-displays</mark>, the application will send the display resolution to the <mark>Arduino display driver</mark> during initialization.
+In fact, if using [VF-displays](./3_VF-Displays.md), the application will send the display resolution to the Arduino display driver during initialization.

 > [!IMPORTANT]
 > The **vertical resolution must be divisible by 8** for VFD-Studio 2 to work properly!